flipperdevices/flipperzero-ufbt/README.md

 ### Application template

 uFBT can create a template for your application.
 To do this, run `ufbt create APPID=<app_id>` in the directory where you want to create your application.
 It will create an application manifest and its main source file.
 You can then build and debug your application using the instructions above.

 Application manifests are explained in the [FBT documentation](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/AppManifests.md).

 ### Other

  * `ufbt cli` starts a CLI session with the device;
  * `ufbt lint`, `ufbt format` run clang-format on application's sources.

+## Managing the SDK

+To update the SDK, run `ufbt update`.
+This will download and install all required SDK components from previously used source.

+To switch to a different version of the SDK, run `ufbt update --channel=[dev|rc|release]`.
+Or you can use any not-yet-merged branch from official repo, like `ufbt update --branch=feature/my-awesome-feature`.
+For using branches from other repos, where build artifacts are available from an indexed directory, use `--index-url=<url>`.

+uFBT also supports 3rd-party update indexers, following the same schema as official firmware.
+To use them, run `ufbt update --index-url=<url>`, where `<url>` is a URL to the index file, e.g. `https://update.flipperzero.one/firmware/directory.json`.

+uFBT can also download and update the SDK from any fixed URL.
+To do this, run `ufbt update --url=<url>`.

+uFBT stores its state in `.ufbt` subfolder in your home directory.
+You can override this location by setting `UFBT_DIR` environment variable.

+### ufbt-bootstrap

+Updating the SDK is handled by uFBT component called _bootstrap_.
+It has a dedicated entry point, `ufbt-bootstrap`, with additional options that might be useful in certain scenarios.
+Run `ufbt-bootstrap --help` to see them.

+### Troubleshooting

+If something goes wrong and uFBT state becomes corrupted, you can reset it by running `ufbt clean`.
+If that doesn't work, you can try removing `.ufbt` subfolder manually from your home folder.